jorgerr174/MyExpansionTeam/README-en.md

 * Role management

 The tests included both successful and invalid scenarios, such as incomplete input, invalid credentials, duplicate data, invalid operations and cancellation of processes.

-The implemented functionality was verified against the expected results during development.

 ---